Stocks Edge Lower on Declines in Energy Shares

 ADVERTISEMENT

-U.S. crude oil fell 1.1% to $45.91 a barrel on Tuesday, weighing on shares of energy companies.
-Energy stocks in the S&P 500 -- the worst performers in the broad index in 2017 -- fell 0.9%, deepening their losses for the year.
+The CBOE Volatility Index, a measure of expected turbulence in the S&P 500 over the next 30 days, closed Monday at its lowest level since 1993 and edged up slightly Tuesday.

-Technology shares in the S&P 500 edged up 0.1%.
-Shares of Apple, which reached a record close Monday, extended their ascent, rising 0.6% and posting among the biggest gains in the Dow industrials.
+U.S. crude for June delivery fell 1.2% to $45.88 a barrel on Tuesday, its second lowest settlement of the year.
+Energy stocks in the S&P 500 -- the worst-performing sector in the broad index in 2017 -- fell 0.9%, deepening their losses for the year.

-As stocks rose, government bonds slipped Tuesday, with the yield on the 10-year U.S. Treasury note rising to 2.405%, according to Tradeweb, from 2.376% Monday.
+As stocks rose, government bonds slipped, with the yield on the 10-year U.S. Treasury note rising to 2.405% from 2.376% Monday.
 Yields rise as bond prices fall.

 Australia's S&P ASX 200 fell 0.5% as underwhelming results from Commonwealth Bank of Australia and reports that the Australian government would introduce a bank tax weighed on shares of lenders.